 The skin is the largest organ in the body and forms a protective barrier between your vital organs and the outside world.
 It is continuously exposed to environmental irritants and toxins, not to mention ever-changing weather conditions.
 This means that it can be very prone to inflammation, especially in individuals with a genetic tendency towards eczema.

 Your skin also helps to regulate your body temperature.
 It does this by raising or lowering your body hair, and allowing you to sweat.
-It is easy to take for granted just how important your skin really is!

-It has been suggested that treating the endocannabinoid system with cannabinoids such as CBD could help skin conditions like eczema by reducing inflammation and relieving dry skin.
+Experts have suggested that treating the endocannabinoid system with cannabinoids such as CBD could help skin conditions like eczema by reducing inflammation and relieving dry skin.
 Because cannabinoid receptors are also present in the nervous system, CBD can also help to soothe eczema symptoms such as itching and pain.

 How to Use CBD for Eczema